Robert-DeForrest-Reynolds/EliJ/Documentation/Pineapple.md

+Pineapple is slower to compile, but creates a very efficient program.

+All Pineapple does is hold your hand in writing systems code better.
+There are a lot of things about C that make is unreadable, and therefore unusable, as well, the fact that you can send code through a.

+Creating a new programming language isn't about adoption, it's about portability.
+Adoption will come with portability.

 Pineapple is the name of the language.
 Iwa is the name of the compiler I built for it.
 Iwa utilizes C++, and Clang